lembn/CLUNKS/README.md

 ## Class Design - Channels

 For communication over the network, the program will need a library of methods that can provide the functionality so send and receive data over the machine's network pipe.
 While the standard C# `socket` class can be used, it exposes many methods and properties that will not be needed by **CLUNKS**, on the other hand the default TCP/UDP network classes abstract too much from the `socket` and would require extra code to be written to add some specific functionality back in.
 Because of this, the best solution is to create a wrapper for the C# network componenets that can be used by the client and server in a simple way.
 A customised wrapper will also allow the resultant classes to be built best to fit into **CLUNKS**.
-For example, this way the encryption can be built into the wrapper so that the classes using it don't have to worry about securing their data.
+For example, this way the encryption can be built into the wrapper so that the classes using it don't have to worry about securing their data. *Because of this, you may come into places in the program where it seems that sensitive data is being sent in plaintext from client to server, or vice versa.
+In these cases remember that any data sent through a `Channel` class is encrypted automatically, hence why it is handled in plaintext in the program.*

 Furthermore, while commmunication will mainly use TCP because of the intergrity it ensures, a custom wrapper will allow the usage to swap between protocols to UDP.
 UDP may be used in certain places because it has a very small footprint on bandwidth, (about 60% less than TCP).
 Because of this it is also much faster than TCP as by nature because it doesn't contain the slow error checking methods that TCP uses.
 UDP doesn't wait for acknowledgement from the receiver, is connectionless, so an active connection doesn't need to be managed, doesn't compensate for lost packets and also doesn't attempt to guarantee packet delivery.
 Although this means that the packets recieved by the user may not be an accurate representation of what was originally sent, the eventual consistency reliant nature of the protocol (the philosophy that even if a few audiovisual frames are dropped in the process, the overall data received should be good enough to provide a good user experience) combined with the speed of data transfer makes it ideal for something like audiovisual streaming over a network.
 This will be achived with `Channel`s.